DataTalksClub/machine-learning-zoomcamp/course-zoomcamp/cohorts/2022/07-bento-production/homework.md

 * 114kb
 * 8kb

----
----

-## Another email from your manager:
+## Another email from your manager

 Great job recruit!
 Looks like I won't be having to go back to the procurement team.
 Thanks for the information.

 However, I just got word from one of the teams that's using one of our ML services and they're saying our service is "broken"